OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Methodology

 \subsection{Overview}

 \textbf{3D Detection with \systemname:} Figure~\ref{fig:pipeline} depicts our \systemname pipeline.
-It can function as a plugin to incorporate the object-aware features -- namely, the object-level depth estimations and foreground pseudo-3D features -- into any BEV-based multi-camera 3D detection pipeline.
-With \systemname plugged in, the resulting object-aware BEV-based detection usually consists of an image encoder followed by two branches: (1) the object-aware feature extraction branch and (2) the BEV main branch.
+It can serve as a plugin to integrate object-aware information, including depth estimates with object-level supervision and foreground pseudo-3D features, into any BEV-based or query-based multi-camera 3D detection pipeline.
+With \systemname plugged in, the resulting object-aware 3D detection usually consists of an image encoder followed by two branches: (1) the object-aware feature extraction branch and (2) the base branch.
 The former includes three modules: (i) 2D detection head, (ii) depth head, and (iii) object-centric pseudo-3D feature generator.
-The latter consists of four modules: (i) view transformation module, (ii) object-aware feature fusion module, (iii) BEV encoding module, and (iv) BEV detection head.
-Sometimes, the BEV encoding module is not required.
+The latter can be any BEV-based or query-based baseline model.
+For BEV-based methods, the branch obtains BEV features through a view transformation module.
+For query-based methods, the branch projects object queries onto the image plane to obtain instance features.
+This is followed by an object-aware feature fusion module and a set of classification and 3D bounding box regression heads.

-The actual workflow can be summarized as follows.
-First, we input the multi-camera images to the backbone networks to extract the image features, and then feed the features into the following three modules: the view transformation module in the BEV main branch to obtain BEV features, the 2D detection head to predict 2D bounding boxes and the depth head to estimate depth maps with the object-level supervision.
-The latter two modules are part of the object-aware feature extraction branch.
-Second, the depth-map pixels selected by the 2D bounding boxes are projected into the 3D space to form foreground pseudo-point clouds, from which object-level voxel features can be encoded by a 3D voxel network, \emph{e.g.}, feature encoding in the 3D space.
-The object-level depth features and pseudo-voxel features are fused with the BEV features via deformable attention modules.
-Finally, the enhanced BEV features are fed into a BEV encoder and a BEV head for 3D object detection.
+The workflow can be summarized as follows: first, we input multi-camera images into the backbone networks to extract image features.
+These features are forward-projected through the view transformation module to obtain BEV features, or sampled by instance-level queries to get instance features, and then fed into the 2D detection head to predict 2D bounding boxes, as well as the depth head to estimate depth maps with object-level supervision.
+Second, the depth-map pixels selected by the 2D bounding boxes are projected into the 3D space to form foreground pseudo-point clouds, from which object-centric voxel features can be encoded by a 3D voxel network.
+The depth features and pseudo-voxel features are fused with the BEV or instance features using deformable attention modules.
+Finally, the enhanced features are fed into the classification head and regression head for 3D object detection.